LONG TERM CAUSES

 1558 (17th November)

-Mary died.
-She was succeeded by her Protestant half-sister, Elizabeth
+Queen Mary I died.
+She had no children so was succeeded by her Protestant half-sister, Elizabeth

 .
 However, many Catholics believed that Mary Queen of Scots